Eirinintz/Applications-of-Linear-Programming-in-Digital-Systems/README.md

 ### *Welcome* to my first repository with my files! 📈🧠📚

-There are two presentations in two different languages:💡
+There are two presentations in two different languages:
-1) In English ✅
+1) In English 🚇💂🏼‍♀️☎️
-2) In Greek ✅
+2) In Greek 🏛🏺🧿

 Click on the file name to download, whichever you want.🤔😉